Amirlerouge/simpleLibrary/README.md

 # simpleLibrary
-playing around with basic Dom action
+playing around with the dom